 Since the main threat to the validity of an experiment is attrition, the analysis of treatment effects should typically be preceded by a clear description of attrition across treatment and control groups, and a test of equality of attrition levels across treatment and control groups.
 It is also good practice to present the student and school-level correlates of attrition and to test whether the same model using observables can predict attrition in both the treatment and control groups (see Muralidharan and Sundararaman 2011 for an illustration).
 In cases, where some differential attrition is unavoidable, it is standard to include two kinds of robustness checks.
-The first is inverse-probability reweighting of observable correlates of attrition are similar across treatment and control groups).
-The second is to use bounding techniques (see Muralidharan and Sundararaman 2015 for an illustration).
+The first is inverse-probability reweighting of observations to recover the distribution of students in the baseline (this is typically only valid if the observable correlates of attrition are similar across treatment and control groups).
+The second is to use bounding techniques (see Muralidharan and Sundararaman 2015 for an illustration).34